Document version: Key Concepts 2019.B, 14 November 2019.

 Whether an individual’s identity is apparent or can be reasonably ascertained will depend on both the information and the circumstances.

 An individual’s identity is ‘apparent’ when someone could look at the information and see plainly it is about that individual.
-In WL v La Trobe University VCAT 2592, VCAT commented (at ) that one’s identity would be apparent if the information mentioned the person’s name or was a photograph of the person or where the information was of a ‘singular nature’.
-‘Singular nature’ means the information could only relate to one person.
+For example, an individual’s identity would be apparent if the information mentioned the person’s name or was a photograph of the person or where the information was of a ‘singular nature’.8 ‘Singular nature’ means the information could only relate to one person.

 VCAT has indicated extraneous material can be referred to when determining if an individual’s identity is ‘reasonably ascertainable’.
 This is necessary to give the phrase meaning beyond what is captured by ‘apparent’:

 [T]here will be cases where there is a string of information which must inevitably lead to the identity of a particular person, depending on the context, without the information revealing a person’s name or photograph.

 If such information can all be put together from what is actually contained in the information and from no other source and identifies the person, it would seem that the identity of the person would be “apparent” from the document.
 The use of the word “ascertained” must allow for some resort to extraneous material unless it is to be regarded as mere surplusage …

 It may well be that “reasonably ascertained” from the information recognises the use of some extraneous material or information.
 Support for this view can be found in a decision of the Supreme Court of Victoria in Bailey v Hinch V.R.
 78. A similar, but not identical, provision was considered…”.
 9

 Case Study KC-A: Identity not ‘reasonably ascertainable’ 10